Jaye Ford is the bestselling author of five thrillers and two women’s fiction novels.

 She started a career in the media as a cadet journalist in radio, going on to work in print and television, in both news and sport.
 In 1988, she became the first woman to host a live national sport show on Australian TV, fronting Sport Report on SBS.
 Later, she fronted Prime TV news in Newcastle.
 After 12 years as a journalist, Jaye left the media and ran her own public relations consultancy.

 During that time, Jaye married, had two children and dreamed about writing a book.
 When finally she was between jobs, she decided if she didn’t actually sit down and write, she’d be on her death bed still wishing she had.
 She gave up self-employment to become a fulltime mother and unpublished fiction writer.
-Ten years later, her first book, Beyond Fear, was published by Random House Australia.
-It was the highest selling debut crime novel in Australia in 2011, won two Davitt Awards for Australian women crime writers (Best Debut, Readers’ Choice) and was shortlisted for Best Adult Crime.
+Ten years later, her first thriller, Beyond Fear, was published by Random House Australia.
+It was the highest selling debut crime novel in Australia in 2011, won two Davitt Awards for Australian women crime writers (Best Debut, Readers’ Choice) and was shortlisted for Best Adult Crime Fiction.

 Since then, Jaye has been living her dream of writing fiction full time, producing four more thrillers that have been published in nine languages.